MS Norröna: Norröna (2003)

 For passengers the ship is equipped with restaurants, a swimming pool, a small cinema and a fitness centre.
 Room types include cabins for two, cabins for families, connecting cabins, single berths in a four-person cabin and a dorm-style space with shared bathroom.
 The ferry also sails in the winter months, but there are few tourists on these trips and therefore only a crew of 20–25 is needed.
 In the winter months the ferry also changes from being a luxury ship to be more of a container ship.

-The ferry observes ocean currents and water properties in the North Sea, the Faroe-Shetland Channel and the Iceland-Faroe Ridge for the American Geophysical Union.
+Norröna also observes ocean currents and water properties in the North Sea, the Faroe-Shetland Channel, and the Iceland-Faroe Ridge for the American Geophysical Union.

 The new Norröna cost about 100 million Euro, which nearly broke Smyril, and gave some financial difficulties, but with public support guaranteed the Norröna remains a Faroese ship.

+Routes and operations

+Norröna operates weekly services connecting Hirtshals, Denmark, to Tórshavn, the Faroe Islands, and Seyðisfjörður, Iceland.
+The Hirtshals–Tórshavn crossing takes approximately 40 hours (664 nautical miles), while the Seyðisfjörður–Tórshavn crossing takes about 20 hours (304 nautical miles).

 Alternative routes

 The ferry has visited Newcastle upon Tyne, England, as a Christmas shopping special, allowing visitors a day in the city.

 When the weather is bad on the Faroe Islands, the ship may dock at the alternative ports of Klaksvík or Runavík instead of Tórshavn.